How Safe Is Your Password

 Your password is the key to your online privacy and security.
 Either reinforce it with the right preventive measures to strength its security or lose your data to criminals who take it as a commodity and make riches out of it!

 Mehmood Hanif is digital marketer by profession and a part journalist.
 Mehmood loves writing about technology, IoT and online security.
-Mehmood is also a contributor at TheNextWeb, Geektime, and Globalsign.
+Mehmood is also a contributor at TheNextWeb, Geektime, Globalsign, and is the founder of TheSignaturePost.com.

 *This article is not a free reprint article and is exclusive to FightCyberstalking.org and cannot be posted on any blog or website without written permission.